 Source: own research

-The analysis showed that the tickets spending habits has a weak positive connection to the years of fanhood, meaning that the more veteran the fan is, he will spend more money on tickets.
-Also a weak positive connection to the level of fanhood is showed (see details in Table 3.5.5), meaning that the higher the level of fanhood, the fan spends more money on tickets.
-There were no significant results for the change on fanhood during the years.
+The analysis showed that the spending habits related to buying tickets has a weak positive connection with the years of fanhood, meaning that the more veteran the fan is, the more money he will spend on tickets.
+Also a weak positive connection to the level of fanhood was shown (see details in Table 3.5.5), meaning that the higher the level of fanhood, the more money the fan spends on tickets.
+There were no significant results for changes in fanhood over the years.

-The buying of food and drinks at the stadium spending habits show a weak positive connection to the level of fanhood, meaning that the higher the level of fanhood is, the fan spends more money on food and drinks at the stadium.
-There were no significant results for the years of fanhood or change on fanhood during the years (see details in Table 3.5.5).
+The spending habits related to the buying of food and drinks at the stadium show a weak positive connection with the level of fanhood, meaning that the higher the level of fanhood is, the more money the fan spends on food and drinks at the stadium.
+There were no significant results for the years of fanhood or changes in fanhood over the years (see details in Table 3.5.5).

-The results also showed a weak positive connection between the buying of merchandise spending habits and the level of fanhood (see details in Table 3.5.5), this mean that the higher the level of fanhood is, the fan spends more money on merchandise of the team.
-There were no significant results for the years of fanhood or change on fanhood during the years.
+The results also showed a weak positive connection between the spending habits related to the buying of merchandise and the level of fanhood (see details in Table 3.5.5); this means that the higher the level of fanhood is, the more money the fan spends on team merchandise.
+There were no significant results for the years of fanhood or changes in fanhood over the years.

-The buying of paid TV channel for watching the games spending habits show a weak positive connection to the level of fanhood, meaning that the higher the level of fanhood is, the fan spends more money on paid TV channel for watching the games.
-There were no significant results for the years of fanhood or change on fanhood during the years (see details in Table 3.5.5).
+The spending habits related to the buying of paid TV channels for watching the games show a weak positive connection with the level of fanhood, meaning that the higher the level of fanhood is, the more money the fan spends on paid TV channels for watching the games.
+There were no significant results for the years of fanhood or changes in fanhood over the years (see details in Table 3.5.5).

-The last type of spending, traveling costs to the games spending habits showed a weak positive connection to the years of fanhood, meaning that the more veteran the fan is he spends more money on traveling costs to the games.
-A moderate positive connection to the level of fanhood was found (see details in Table 3.5.5), meaning that the higher the level of fanhood is, the fan spends more money on traveling costs to the games.
-There were no significant results for the change on fanhood during the years.
+The last type of spending habits, those related to traveling costs to the games, showed a weak positive connection with the years of fanhood, meaning that the more veteran the fan is, the more money he spends on traveling costs to the games.
+A moderate positive connection with the level of fanhood was found (see details in Table 3.5.5), meaning that the higher the level of fanhood is, the more money the fan spends on traveling costs to the games.
+There were no significant results for the changes in fanhood over the years.

-As the results show, when observing the three variables used, years of fanhood, level of fanhood and change on fanhood.
-Only the results for level of fanhood show a connection to the different types of spending, although in most cases it is a moderate connection.
-One conclusion is that seniority of the fan and experience changes in the levels of fanhood over the years do not affect the spending habits, while level of fanhood does have an influence on the spending habits.
+As the results show, when observing the three variables used, years of fanhood, level of fanhood and changes in fanhood, only the results for the level of fanhood show a connection to the different types of spending, although in most cases it is a moderate connection.
+One conclusion is that the seniority of the fan and changes experienced in the levels of fanhood over the years do not affect spending habits, whereas the level of fanhood does have an influence on spending habits.

 Table 3.5.6.
-Pearson’s correlation of the meaning of the team for the fan and the amount spent on tickets.
+Pearson’s correlation between the meaning of the team for the fan and the amount spent on tickets.